UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     Tips

-    - Connect from you local terminal
+    - Connect from your local terminal
     - Orient yourself remotely and locally with ``ls``, ``cd``,``pwd``,``lls`` etc...
     - Where are you remotely?
     - Go to the course folder where you have files